 What does God say about love and eternity?

-When we love, as Jesus does, that love dictates all of our thoughts and actions, so if we know love and we love, it shows in how we treat other people and here is what God says about our behavior towards other people:
+When we love, that love dictates all of our thoughts and actions, so if we know love and we love, it shows in how we treat other people:

-Jn 15:13, "Greater love hath no man than this, that a man lay down his life for his friends."
-Do we respect those neighbors of ours who are willing to lay down their lives to protect us and our freedoms; like our soldiers and police officers?
+Jn 15:13, “Greater love hath no man than this, that a man lay down his life for his friends.”
+Do we respect those neighbors of ours who are willing to lay down their lives for us to protect our lives and freedoms, like our soldiers and police officers?

-God tells us about love because He loves us and wants us to understand what love looks like.
-He wants us to experience His love for us, Rom 5:8, "But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us."
-He wants us to desire His love and to exhibit it here on earth, so others will witness His love and have the same desire, Matt 5:16, 4:16, "Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven…The people which sat in darkness saw great light..."
-Are we spreading His love?
+God tells us about love, because He loves us and wants us to understand what love looks like.
+He wants us to experience His love for us, Rom 5:8, “But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.”
+He wants us to desire His love and to exhibit it here on earth, so others will witness the light and have the same desire, Matt 5:16, 4:16, “Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven…The people which sat in darkness saw great light; and to them which sat in the region and shadow of death light is sprung up.”
+Are we spreading His light?

-Ps 90:2, "Before the mountains were brought forth, or ever thou hadst formed the earth and the world, even from everlasting to everlasting, thou art God."
-Has anyone other than God told us He has always been and will always be?
+Ps 90:2, “Before the mountains were brought forth, or ever thou hadst formed the earth and the world, even from everlasting to everlasting, thou art God.”
+Has any one other than God told us He has always been and will always be?
 Does history support this claim?
-Could this world come into existence without a first mover, a creator?
-This is part of the truth He keeps trying to tell us.
-Can we really believe a computer can come into existence without someone planning and building it?
-Are we not much more complicated than a computer?

-The hope of eternal life is part of the truth that draws people to God, and the life He calls us to live, Jer 29:11, "For I know the thoughts that I think toward you, saith the Lord, thoughts of peace, and not of evil, to give you an expected end."
+It is the hope of eternal life that draws people to God and the life He calls us to live, Jer 29:11, “For I know the thoughts that I think toward you, saith the Lord, thoughts of peace, and not of evil, to give you an expected end.”
 Are we working to have the expected end He offers?
-Can people see God's love in our actions?